se4ai/se4ai.github.io/about-case-studies.md

 ### Effectiveness

 It is unethical to deliver an AI tool that is performing poorly, particularly when there are so many ways to make an AI tool perform better.
 As discussed in our chapter on [Baselines](about-basleines), no AI tool works best for all problems.
 Hence, we exploring new problems, there must be a _commissioning_ process where different AI tools are explored and/or adjusted to the local problem:

+- It is unethical to deliver an AI tool that is performing poorly, :w particularly when there are so many ways to make an AI tool perform better.
+As discussed in our chapter on [Baselines](about-basleines), no AI tool works best for all problems.
+Hence, we exploring new problems, there must be a _commissioning_ process where different AI tools are explored and/or adjusted to the local problem:

+It is unethical to deliver an AI tool that is performing poorly, particularly when there are so many ways to make an AI tool perform better.
+As discussed in our chapter on [Baselines](about-basleines), no AI tool works best for all problems.
+Hence, we exploring new problems, there must be a _commissioning_ process where different AI tools are explored and/or adjusted to the local problem:

 - AI tools come with defaults from their control settings.
-Those defaults may be wildly  inappropriate for new problem[^wild].
+Those defaults may be wildly  inappropriate for new problem.
 For examples of this of this, see Section 2 of [Nair et al.](REFS#nair-2018).
 Hyperparameter optimizers are tools for automatically finding tunings that can greatly improve effectiveness.
 For examples of this, see [Fu et al.](REFS#fu-2016) and [Agrawal et al.](REFS#agrawal-2018a).